FREQUENTLY ASKED QUESTIONS

-Organizations are assessed based upon the value of information they hold as well as the level of difficulty in conducting the breach.
+Organizations are assessed based on the value of the information they hold as well as the level of difficulty in conducting the breach.
 Organizations perceived as having weak security protocols (soft targets) will typically be chosen over those which are considered more challenging (hard targets).

-Techniques utilized by threat actors to manipulate insiders to undertake actions which meet the objectives of the social engineer while often times compromising the insider and/or the targeted organization.
+Techniques utilized by threat actors to manipulate insiders to undertake actions that meet the objectives of the social engineer while often times compromising the insider and/or the targeted organization.